SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_snorkel_qc.md

 -   Still a few unknown columns that we need to define and understand
 -   Figure out the best way to display and standardize substrate and cover information
+-   Very few Spring Run Chinook (13)
+-   Detailed information on location split up into units and sections, TODO need to improve organization in these settings

 ## Save cleaned data back to google cloud